meaghant/final_project/README.md

 ### Findings and Implications

 There was a stronger correlation between all three non-school factors and literacy outcomes than with social development outcomes.
 This is perhaps surprising, given that the three factors I examined are all outside of the classroom and might thus be thought to play more of a role in a child's behavioral rather than academic development.
-The substantial drop-offs in performance seen at the lowest levels of privilege on each non-school factor suggest a need for non-school reform efforts directed towards those most in need.
+The substantial drop-offs in performance seen at the lowest levels of privilege on each non-school factor suggest a need for non-school early childhood reform efforts directed towards those most in need.

 I thank you for taking the time to examine this project and hope you find it rewarding.
 Below please find the link to my app.